 - Adsl and Overages:

 If the customer overshoots the ADSL or Hosting Caps by manipulating the customers session timeout, the gigs used will be subtracted from the customers following months cap.
 Monthly Gigs are not carried over to the following month.
 Topup gigs are carried over to the following month.

-In the event of the customer having received a free or discounted ADSL router as part of an ADSL package, should the customer terminate the contract within 12 months the customer will be required to return the router to PC Network with all its contents or pay the full purchase price of the router.
+In the event of the customer having received a router or other equipment- should the customer terminate the contract the customer will be required to return the equipment to PCN with all its contents or pay the full purchase price of the router.

 - ADSL Circuits:

 In order to apply for a ADSL circuit the customer needs an account based analogue telephone line.
 The line must not be a prepaid or IDSN line.
 If assistance is needed please email us on email@example.com

 No Accounts will be pro-rata besides for ADSL Circuits and only on the initial installation month.